MySimpleSite & MySimpleStore – Get the best from your Cheap Website Design

 Logo design for your website

-If you do have an image-based logo then you need to make sure it will look good with the design.
+If you do have an image-based logo then it needs to look good with the website design.
 Here are some tips:

 - Demo 1 and Demo 2 – both of these website designs have a shallow header area.
 Your website will look best with a small, simple logo that doesn’t require much vertical space.